vppmatt/react-labs/ts/06 - Communicating between components TS version.md

 ## 1. Pass a stateful variable to a child component

-1. In the SongTypes.ts file create and export a new type called SongType, containing the name and artist for a song.
+1. In the SongTypes.ts file create and export a new type called SongType, containing the name and artist for a song. export type SongType = {title: string, artist: string};

+2. Also remove SongProps type from SongList.tsx and create it in SongTypes.ts file export type SongProps = {song: SongType};

-2. In the song list component, **create 2 local stateful javascript object variables** of type SongType called song1 and song2, each containing a title and artist name of a song.
+3. In the song list component, **create 2 local stateful javascript object variables** of type SongType called song1 and song2, each containing a title and artist name of a song.

-3. Change the JSX in the song list component so that it **passes a single property**, a song, to the child component.
+4. Change the JSX in the song list component so that it **passes a single property**, a song, to the child component.

-4. **Amend the song component** so that the information is still correctly displayed on the web page.
+5. **Amend the song component** so that the information is still correctly displayed on the web page.

-5. **Create a button** in the SongList component that will change the name of each song to a different one by the same artist.
+6. **Create a button** in the SongList component that will change the name of each song to a different one by the same artist.

-6. **Write a function** to be executed when the button is clicked that changes both songs.
+7. **Write a function** to be executed when the button is clicked that changes both songs.
 (Hint: use the setter methods and the spread operator).
 Bind the function to the button's onClick event.

-7. Check that when the button is clicked, the children are re-rendered
+8. Check that when the button is clicked, the children are re-rendered

 ### End of section code
 This is a sample solution to the requirements - you may have other code present from previous exercises.